 It’s sooo much laundry.

 Okay, this myth is partially true.
 Cloth diapering does add more laundry to your life, but maybe not as much as you think.
 I wash one load of diapers every day, but that’s just my personal preference.
-Some parents wash every few days, and some on a weekly basis.
+Some parents wash every few days, and every week.
 It just depends on how large of a load you want to wash and how many diapers you keep in your stash.
 And I don’t know about you, but I’d much rather start a load of laundry than run out to the store in a fluster for more diapers.

 *Side note: Make sure you use an unscented, hypoallergenic detergent or a detergent made specifically for diapers.
 Many detergents contain chemicals that will strip your diaper shells of their water-proofing properties and can cause irritations to your little one’s skin.
 Dreft detergent is a great high-quality, affordable option that won’t hurt your diapers or more importantly, your baby.

 If your cloth diapers are leaking, you’re either not getting the right fit or not using an appropriate amount of padding.
 Check the weight recommendations on a product before you buy it and play around with the thickness of the cloth diaper or diaper insert you use.
 Some babies may do better with a higher absorbency diaper such as this one, while some may do better with a lighter weight birdseye diaper.
 If you’re using a diaper with snaps, make sure you utilize all of the snaps to get a snug, yet comfortable fit.

 Side note: My daughter has never had a blowout in a cloth diaper.
 Not once.
 Has she had them while wearing disposable diapers?
 You bet.
 Coincidence?
 I’ll let you decide.

 Daycares won’t accept cloth diapers.